KesseNones/KesseNones/README.md

 of points associated with that ID is returned like so: `{"points": 42}`.
 If the ID doesn't exist, an error is returned to the user indicating as such.

-Overall, this isn't a huge project or anything but is a good showcase of my abilities to work with Docker to an extent and use HTTP requests to do basic backend endpoints.
+This project gave me a significant improvement to my understanding of Docker and is a good showcase of my understanding of basic HTTP endpoints to access pseudo-databases.

 ## [Omniprogram Side Projects](https://github.com/KesseNones/Omniprogram-Side-Projects)
 An old repo containing more than 100 GUI Python programs that are all linked together through janky main calls.
 This effectively results in a large program that can do many things including conversions, clock displays, and calendars.